mattermost-community/mattermost-plugin-msteams-meetings/docs/setup/installation-and-configuration.md

 2. Go to **System Console > Plugins > MS Teams Meetings**.
 3. Enter the following values in the fields provided:

-- `tenantID` - copy from the Azure portal
+- `tenantID` - Copy from the Azure portal
-- `clientID` - copy from the Azure portal
+- `clientID` - Copy from the Azure portal
-- `Client Secret` - copy from the Azure portal (generated in **Certificates & secrets** earlier in these instructions)
+- `Client Secret` - Copy from the Azure portal (generated in **Certificates & secrets** earlier in these instructions)

 4. Choose **Save** to apply the configuration.